Python-PyQt/PyQt6-Docs/descriptions/QtCore/QBuffer-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-buffer-buffer.py
     :lines: 76-81

-Effectively, we convert the application's QPalette into a byte array.
+Effectively, we convert the application's :sip:ref:`~PyQt6.QtGui.QPalette` into a byte array.
 Here's how to read the data from the :sip:ref:`~PyQt6.QtCore.QByteArray`:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-buffer-buffer.py
     :lines: 90-95